microsoft/rushstack/api/node-core-library.filesystem.updatetimes.md

 # FileSystem.updateTimes method

 Updates the accessed and modified timestamps of the filesystem object referenced by path.
-Behind the scenes it uses \`fs.utimesSync()\`.
-The caller should specify both times in the \`times\` parameter.
+Behind the scenes it uses `fs.utimesSync()`<!-- -->.
+The caller should specify both times in the `times` parameter.

 **Signature:**
 ```javascript